 Last year I received a phone call from a fellow (who happened to be a recording engineer) looking to purchase a set of Technics over the ear headphones.
-I learned that after listening to countless headphones – using his own material as a measure – he settled on the Technics as being the most natural and accurate.
+After listening to countless headphones – using his own material as a measure – he settled on the Technics as being the most natural and accurate.
 We brought those in for him and he subsequently purchased two more pairs.

 When Technics announced their EAH-TZ700 in-ear monitors (IEM) earlier this year, he immediately placed an order.
 Shortly after receiving his pair, he wrote: